aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-markdown/_index.md

 ## Specify Save Options when Converting to Markdown

-Aspose.Words provides the ability to use the **MarkdownSaveOptions** class to work with advanced options when saving a document to Markdown format.
-Most properties are inheriting or overloading properties that already exist within other **aspose.words.saving** Namespace classes.
+Aspose.Words provides the ability to use the [MarkdownSaveOptions](https://reference.aspose.com/words/python-net/aspose.words.saving/markdownsaveoptions/) class to work with advanced options when saving a document to Markdown format.
+Most properties are inheriting or overloading properties that already exist within other [aspose.words.saving](https://reference.aspose.com/words/python-net/aspose.words.saving/) classes.
 In addition to them, a number of properties that are specific for Markdown format have also been added.
-For example, the **table_content_alignment** property to control the alignment of content in tables, or **images_folder** to control where images are saved upon converting a document to Markdown format.
+For example, the [table_content_alignment](https://reference.aspose.com/words/python-net/aspose.words.saving/markdownsaveoptions/table_content_alignment/) property to control the alignment of content in tables, or [images_folder](https://reference.aspose.com/words/python-net/aspose.words.saving/markdownsaveoptions/images_folder/) to control where images are saved upon converting a document to Markdown format.

 ## Supported Markdown Features

 Aspose.Words currently supports the following Markdown features, which mostly follow the CommonMark specification in the Aspose.Words API and are represented as appropriate styles or direct formatting:

 * Headings are paragraphs with Heading 1 – Heading 6 styles
-* Blockquotes are paragraphs with “Quote” in the style name
+* Blockquotes are paragraphs with "Quote" in the style name
 * IndentedCode are paragraphs with "IndentedCode" in the style name
 * FencedCode are paragraphs with "FencedCode" in the style name
 * InlineCode are runs with "InlineCode" in the Font style name